kamokr/mapsforge-theme-editor/README.md

 ## Features
 - Visual editor for Mapsforge RenderTheme XML files.
 - Live preview of the theme on a map.
-- Support for various Mapsforge features including styles, rules, and symbol definitions.
+- Support for various Mapsforge features including ~~styles~~, rules, and symbol definitions.
 - Export themes to XML format compatible with Mapsforge.
 - User-friendly interface for easy theme creation and modification.